 - Online and offline channels to facilitate support and collaboration from mentors;

-- Participation in Demo Day — an opportunity to present your business idea and solicit feedback from top investors and industry professionals;
+- Participation at Demo Day — an opportunity to present your business idea and solicit feedback from top investors and industry professionals;

 - Close ties with startup industry organizations to provide students with relevant connections and networking opportunities.